 Start Night Birdwatching Now

 Late summer is the perfect time to switch up your birding routine from early morning to nighttime.
-It’s an enjoyable way to birdwatch without having to deal with the intense heat of the sun.
+You may miss the dawn chorus, but it’s an enjoyable way to birdwatch without having to deal with the intense heat of the sun.
 While most birdwatchers depend on their eyes to spot birds, going out after dark offers a way to hone another important sense used to identify birds.
 Step out into the dark and keep your ears peeled – there’s a whole other world of birds waiting for you to hear them.